BallStateCBER/datacenter-plugin-cakephp4/README.md

  - Copy the plugin's `config/datacenter.php` configuration file to the application's `config` directory
  - Set `'DataCenter.siteTitle'` and `'DataCenter.siteUrl'` in the copy
  - Change other values as appropriate
+ - Comment out or remove lines in this file to fall back on the plugin's default configuration values

 ## View layer